P602 – BASIC DESIGN PRINCIPLES OF LEV SYSTEMS

-After completion of the P602 training course delegates should be able to:
+Upon completion of the P602 LEV Design course delegates will be able to:

-- Undertake Commissioning tests to determine if the system is effective and operating to design specification
+- Perform Commissioning tests to assess how effective a system is and if it is operating to design specification

-- Prepare suitable records of the basis of design.
+- Prepare suitable records based on the design.

 No other specialist knowledge is required.

-Engineers, supervisors, managers, health and safety professional and technical staff who have day to day dealings with the specification, design, testing, contract management, and occupational hygiene aspects of LEV plant.
+P602 LEV Design course is ideally suited to engineers, supervisors, managers, health and safety professional and all technical staff who may be involved in the specification, design, testing, contract management, and occupational hygiene aspects of LEV plant.

 Day 1 – Workplace Control Principles